Marcanta/AdventOfCode2022/README.md

 # AdventOfCode2022
-Advent Of Code 🎄🎁🌟🎅 (by Wawa27 and I)
+Advent Of Code 🎄🎁🌟🎅 (by Wawa27, Riri and I)